jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 abstract: Decorating lines with treble triads, shell voicings, and bass notes.
 ---

-Guitar chord melody improvisation may be the richest form of expression on guitar.
+Chord melody improvisation may be the richest form of expression on guitar.
 It involves freely interweaving chord progressions, melodies, and bass lines in a fluid and captivating way.
 Blending together chords and melody makes a composition sound fuller and richer,